nilfm/algorithms/README.md

 * Time complexity of construction from vector: O(n*log(n)) (TODO: can be improved to O(n))
 * Time complexity of range sum query: O(log(n))
 * Time complexity of updating element: O(log(n))
+* Implemented testing by comparison with naive algorithm

 ### Quick Median <a name="quickmedian"></a>
 * Language: C++